cdown/yturl/README.md

 # Examples

-Watch a video of Bill Gates jumping over a chair in the highest quality possible (`-q high` is implicit, you may also want to look at mplayer's `-cache` option):
+Watch a video of Bill Gates jumping over a chair in the highest quality possible (`-q medium` is implicit, you may also want to look at mplayer's `-cache` option):

     mplayer "$(yturl 'http://www.youtube.com/watch?v=KxaCOHT0pmI')"

+Download the same video, using the highest quality format:

+    curl -o bill "$(yturl -q high 'http://www.youtube.com/watch?v=KxaCOHT0pmI')"

 Download the same video, at the closest possible quality to itag 38: